Academic Debates

 Continue arguments and rebuttals.

-Rebut opposition’s debate & summaries their key points.
+Rebut opposition’s debate & summarises their key points.

 The adjudicators / judges decide who won the debate.